Alessio-Lovato-Unipd/locobot_ws/src/locobot_control/README.md

 - `state_machine/HumanEmulator.cpp`: Implements the `HumanEmulator` class, a ROS 2 node that emulates human behavior for simulation purposes.
 - `state_machine/StateMachine.cpp`: Implements the `StateMachine` class, responsible for controlling the different states of the robot behavior.
+- `state_machine/main.cpp`: Main file for the `StateMachine` class.
+Implements the main loop for the state machine.
 - `ArmSleepPosition.cpp`: A demo file for the `LocobotControl` class that sends the robot's arm to the sleep position.
 - `Demo.cpp`: A demo file for the `LocobotControl` class that demonstrates moving the base, arm, and gripper to specified positions.
 - `LocobotControl.cpp`: Implements the `LocobotControl` class, responsible for controlling the Locobot arm, gripper, and base.